htruong/ezpi4me/README.md

 --

 It's a binary blob on your firmware in the flash chip.
-It's a software that runs independently of the main CPU on a co-processor all the times (even when the machine is off) and before anything on your machine with the highest ring permission.
+It's a software that runs independently of the main CPU on a co-processor/microcontroller on the PCH.
+Intel ME runs even when the machine is off, and before anything on your machine with the highest ring permission.
 It can access anything on your computer.
 It does a lot of (good?) things, but no one knows exactly what the Intel ME is capable of.